Community Benefit

 volunteer gardeners and chefs, they are mentored to learn about growing,

-cooking and eating healthy foods and about their power to make a difference.
+cooking and eating healthy foods, and about their power to make a difference.

 Community Action Marin

-Community Institute for Psychotherapy (CIP)
+Community Institute for Psychotherapy

-health services to individuals and families who don’t have the resources
+families who don’t have the resources to pay full fees for professional

-to pay full fees for professional help.
-Funding provided timely and comprehensive
+help.
+Funding provided timely and comprehensive mental health care for

-mental health care for vulnerable families who are ineligible for county
+vulnerable families who are ineligible for county services and cannot

-services and cannot otherwise afford care.
+otherwise afford care.

 Homeward Bound of Marin: Marin County Homeless Shelters